eubbc-digital/PVSolarRemoteLab/README.md

 ### Configuration of the PV Solar Remote Lab

-Here we have two options, if you are using Nginx you should edit the file `variables.env`, if you are not using Nginx you need to edit the `variables.nonginx.env`.
+Here we have two options, if you are using Nginx you should edit the file `variables.env`, if you are not using Nginx you need to edit the `variables-nonginx.env`.
 In both cases you should modify ONLY the following parameters:

 - `NEXT_PUBLIC_SERVICES_HOST`: The IP address of the Host where your docker services is deployed.
-- `MQTT_BROKER_HOST`: Enter the link to your MQTT broker. (i.e mqtt://test.mosquitto.org.:1883).
+- `MQTT_BROKER_HOST`: Enter the link to your MQTT broker.
+(To test the Lab with our ESP32s, you can use the Broker mqtt://research.upb.edu:61883).
 - `NEXT_PUBLIC_HOST`: The public hostname where the laboratory will be deployed. (i.e example.com).
 If you don't use Nginx, it should contain the port 3001. (i.e example.com:3001)
 - `MYSQL_ROOT_PASSWORD`: Enter your desired database user password.
 - `MYSQL_DATABASE`: Enter what you want your database to be called.